cgevans/scikits-bootstrap/README.md

 Scikits.bootstrap provides bootstrap confidence interval algorithms for scipy.

+It also provides an algorithm which estimates the probability that the statistics lies satisfies some criteria, e.g. lies in some interval.

 At present, it is rather feature-incomplete and in flux.
 However, the functions that have been written should be relatively stable as far as results.